lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-06-08-vectorization.md

   return correlate2d(s, k, padding)
 ```

-The input signal (images) must be in the shape of $(B_1, B_2, \ldots, B_n, H_s, W_s)$ and kernels must be in the shape of $(H_k, W_k, C)$.
-I also remark the following important limitations of this implementation:

-* This function is limited to the two dimensional spatial case, and will not work correctly for 3-D, 4-D and, more generally, n-D spatial signals, where $n > 3$.
-* Stride is always 1, making this function unsuitable for Atrous Convolution.

 #### Testing My Implementation Against Scipy's

 One way of testing this code is to compare the results with scipy's implementation.
 We can use the `np.testing.assert_almost_equal` function to compare arrays (up to the 6th decimal),
-which will either pass without errors or print how similar the two arrays are.
+which will either pass without errors or print how similar the two arrays are:

-However, scipy's implementation

 ```python
 import scipy.signal